directus/directus/.changeset/nine-geckos-jog.md

 ---
-"@directus/api": patch
+"@directus/api": minor
 ---

-Updated WebSocket subscriptions to include the new Auditus collections
+Updated WebSocket subscriptions to include the new policies